Special counsel subpoenaed dozens of Mar-a-Lago staff, aides in classified documents probe: CNN

 The special counsel investigating former President Trump’s handling of classified documents has subpoenaed at least two dozen people from his Mar-a-Lago resort in connection with the probe, including several members of the staff of the Florida estate, according to CNN.

-Special Counsel Jack Smith, who was appointed by Attorney General Merrick Garland to oversee the Department of Justice’s (DOJ) Trump-related cases, has reportedly subpoenaed restaurant servers, a housekeeper from Mar-a-Lago, as well as a staff member who was seen on security footage helping moved boxes from a storage room.
+Special Counsel Jack Smith, who was appointed by Attorney General Merrick Garland to oversee the Department of Justice’s (DOJ) Trump-related cases, has reportedly subpoenaed restaurant servers and a housekeeper from Mar-a-Lago, as well as a staff member who was seen on security footage helping move boxes from a storage room.

 Several of the former president’s attorneys and aides have also been subpoenaed to testify before the federal grand jury in the probe, CNN reported.